 The National Cancer Institute estimates that there will be about 18 million cancer survivors in the United States by 2022.
 Many of those survivors will face long-term cardiovascular complications caused by chemotherapy or radiation therapy.

 “The lifetime risk of heart failure increases with increasing cumulative doses of anthracyclines, but the risk is severely amplified by underlying cardiovascular risk factors in cancer survivors,” Dr. Zaha said.
 “Sedentary lifestyle and hypertension would be at the top of the list of traditional risk factors, and exercise helps to counterbalance both.”

 Mrs. Goins, with her determination to keep running during her cancer treatment and beyond, is Dr. Zaha’s star patient.
 She reports the miles she’s logged each time she sees him, and once she sent him a photo of her crossing the finish line of a 5K that she won in her age category.

 “It’s something where she can use exercise instead of a pill to protect her heart in the course of the treatment, and that is very inspiring,” Dr. Zaha said.

-Her personal cancer journey is continuing, with radiation treatments coming next.
+In her personal cancer journey, chemo was followed by surgery and then by radiation.
 “Cancer treatment does feel like a journey, and a marathon of some sort.
 I’m going to cross the finish line,” she said.